DaliaBahadi/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 The project is a python based application that lets the user explore the US Bikeshare data.

 ### Files used
-Include the files used
+*chicago.csv
+*new_york_city.csv
+*washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.